keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 22   Dimming Light.md

 </tbody>
 </table>

-7.  **Text Result**
+7.  **Test Result**

     Ensure that the Raspberry Pi Pico is connected to the computer，click“Stop/Restart backend”.

     ![](/media/1d2b9866779f2f666fcf4a65e22a2173.png)

     Click “Run current script”, the code starts executing, we will see that turn the potentiometer handle and the brightness of the LED will change accordingly.
-Press“Ctrl+C”or click“Stop/Restart
-    backend”to exit the program.
+Press“Ctrl+C”or click“Stop/Restart backend”to exit the program.

     ![](/media/a00b986be5645a89d8fbcfb235b79cb9.png)

     ![](/media/eca30dead3f4923afa0dcb0306db2319.jpeg)

-#